patrickbucher/learning-clojure/notes.md

     (deftest test-finding-employee-by-name
       (is (not (nil? (cc/find-by-name ce/employees "Dilbert")))))

-The tests can be executed with Leiningen:
+The test can be executed with Leiningen:

     $ lein test
     lein test company.core-test

     Ran 1 tests containing 1 assertions.
     0 failures, 0 errors.

+To test another function, another `deftest` is created:

+    (deftest test-sum-up-employee-salaries
+      (is (= 1293000 (cc/sum-salaries ce/employees))))

 Multiple test cases can be grouped together and described using `testing` as so-called _subtests_ or _contexts_: